 The benefit of using github workflows is that you can automate your localization process without the need to share any repository credentials with your localization provider.

-To use github workflows on your repository you need to create a folder call .github/workflows/ and place the workflow configuration .yml files in there.
+To use github workflows on your repository you need to create a folder called .github/workflows/ and place the workflow configuration .yml files in there.

 For a more detailed introduction to github workflows please see the Github Documentation